How to Ask for Time Off for a Funeral (10 Templates)

 You should identify all reasons why your employer would deny your request and prepare responses for them in advance.

-4. What is Your Current Work Situation
+4. Your Current Work Situation

 Some organizations are busier during certain times of the year.
 For example, accountants are extremely busy from January to April during tax season.